aseif523/starter-academic/content/post/The-magic-of-Patching/index.md

       patch_2<- pl.timeline+ grid::textGrob('Some really important text')
 {{< figure src="4.png">}}

-Text wrap function is used it you want to place the text first then the graph.
+Text wrap function is used if you want to place the text first then the graph.

      patch_3<- wrap_elements(grid::textGrob('Text on left side')) + pl.meanRefPerCap
 {{< figure src="5.png">}}